 Last night I went to see my friend performing at a bar.
 I had never been to that bar before and I’m still relatively new to New York City, so I put in the address into my phone’s GPS upon getting off the train.
 My GPS for some reason malfunctioned, and sent me in the opposite direction.
 Filled with frustration, I turned off my GPS and figured out my way there au natural.
 I had forgotten about that incident, until I looked up this 139 Clinton address today.
 And I realized that last night my GPS had taken me to this exact location.

 I had no idea.
 I didn’t look up her tombstone, or even her story until this afternoon.
 Was that pure coincidence?
 Or was that Esther tugging on my coat, asking for some spotlight?

-Lastly, the name “J. McCann” who was apparently the self-proclaimed grave digger for Esther, is nearly impossible to trace online.
+Lastly, the name “J. McCann” who was apparently the self-proclaimed grave digger for Esther Ennis, is nearly impossible to trace online.
 There is no historical record of a grave digger named J. McCann, other than on Esther’s headstone.
 (There is a school in Woodside, Queens, close to Calvary, that is named after a “Thom J. McCann”, but it’s not certain if this is the same “J. McCann”) I know that it was common in that era for the loved ones of the deceased to dig their own graves.
 So, was J. McCann Esther’s lover, who broke her heart, to death?
 Or a secret admirer mourning his never-love?
-Or was he perhaps a family member, or close friend?
+Perhaps he was a family member, or close friend?
 Or maybe he just some poor sap who found her dead body at 139 Clinton St. and took her up the hill to dispose of her?
 The truth, we may never know.